 Spontaneous spillover of improved practices to neighbors does not count as a deliberate service delivery strategy; neighbors who apply new practices based on observation and/or interactions with participants who have not been trained to extend knowledge to others as part of a deliberate service delivery strategy are not considered participants and should not be included under IM-level indicators.
 This is because IM-level indicators do not measure results among the indirect beneficiaries of our activities.
 An indirect beneficiary is someone who does not have direct contact or interaction with the project or the actors whom the project is supporting, but still benefits.
 This includes the population that uses a new road constructed by the project, neighbors who see the results of the improved technologies applied by direct participants and decide to apply the technology themselves, or individuals who are only lightly touched by a project intervention, such as someone who hears a project-supported radio message but receives no training or counseling nor has any further interaction with the project or project-supported actors.

 Accurate tracking of indirect beneficiaries is challenging by nature, despite the fact that spillover is a core component of the Feed the Future theory of change.
-In general, spillover is captured in Feed the Future through measuring changes in ZOI population-level indicators (e.g. Proportion of producers who have applied targeted improved management practices or technologies) and through performance and impact evaluations.
+In general, spillover is captured in Feed the Future through measuring changes in ZOI population-level indicators (e.g. Percent of producers who have applied targeted improved management practices or technologies) and through performance and impact evaluations.
 We also encourage the use of custom indicators to track changes specific to the project’s theory of change that go beyond direct participants.
 This may include using innovative primary or secondary data sources or methods.

 Measuring results of market system strengthening projects